mahilab/Syntacts/tutorials/unity.md

 First, we find the `SyntactsHub` in the scene inside of `Start` and save a local reference to `hub`.
 From here, we can access `hub`s' `Session` object and use it as we would in the standard C# API.
 A few important notes:

 - Prefer initializing in `Start` over `Awake`.
-It's okay to *find* the `SyntactsHub` in `Awake`, but don't attempt to call any of `SyntactsHub.session`'s member functions from there.
-Unity does not guarantee the order of each component's `Awake` call, and since the device is opened inside of `SyntactsHub.Awake`, it may not be opened before `MyComponent.Awake`.
+It's okay to *find* the `SyntactsHub` in `Awake`, but don't attempt to call any of `SyntactsHub.session`s' member functions from there.
+Unity does not guarantee the order of each components' `Awake` call, and since the device is opened inside of `SyntactsHub.Awake`, it may not be opened before `MyComponent.Awake`.
 Initializing in `Start` solves this since `Start` is always called after `Awake`.
 - If you have multiple `SyntactsHubs` in the scene (i.e. you are outputting to multiple devices), you will need to use an approach different from `FindObjectOfType`.
-The simplest fix is to make my `hub` public and assign it from the Unity Editor.
+The simplest fix is to make my `hub` public and assign it from the Unity editor.

 ## Using Syntacts GUI with Unity